Reading: Whole language

-As of 2020, whole language is widely used in the US and Canada (often as balanced literacy), however, in some US States and many other countries, such as Australia and the United Kingdom, it has lost favor or been abandoned because it is not supported by evidence.
+As of 2020, whole language is widely used in the US and Canada (often as balanced literacy); however, in some US States and many other countries, such as Australia and the United Kingdom, it has lost favor or been abandoned because it is not supported by evidence.
 Some notable researchers have clearly stated their disapproval of whole language and whole-word teaching.
 In his 2009 book, Reading in the brain, cognitive neuroscientist, Stanislas Dehaene, said "cognitive psychology directly refutes any notion of teaching via a 'global' or 'whole language' method".
 He goes on to talk about "the myth of whole-word reading", saying it has been refuted by recent experiments.
 "We do not recognize a printed word through a holistic grasping of its contours, because our brain breaks it down into letters and graphemes".
-In addition, cognitive neuroscientist Mark Seidenberg, in his 2017 book Language at the speed of light, refers to whole language as a "theoretical zombie" because it persists in spite of a lack of supporting evidence.
+In addition, cognitive neuroscientist Mark Seidenberg, in his 2017 book Language at the speed of light, refers to whole language as a "theoretical zombie" because it persists despite a lack of supporting evidence.

 Balanced literacy

-Balanced literacy is not well defined, however it is intended as a method that combines elements of both phonics and whole language.
+Balanced literacy is not well defined; however, it is intended as a method that combines elements of both phonics and whole language.
 According to a survey in 2010, 68% of elementary school teachers in the United States profess to use balanced literacy.
 However, only 52% of teachers in the United States include phonics in their definition of balanced literacy.

 The National Reading Panel concluded that phonics must be integrated with instruction in phonemic awareness, vocabulary, fluency, and comprehension.
 And, some studies indicate that "the addition of language activities and tutoring to phonics produced larger effects than any of these components in isolation".
 They suggest that this may be a constructive way to view balanced reading instruction.

 However, balanced literacy has received criticism from researchers and others suggesting that, in many instances, it is merely whole language by another name.

-According to phonics advocate and cognitive neuroscientist Mark Seidenberg, balanced literacy allows educators to diffuse the reading wars while not making specific recommendations for change.
-He goes on to say that, in his opinion, the high number of struggling readers in the United States is the result of the manner in which teachers are taught to teach reading.
+According to phonics advocate and cognitive neuroscientist Mark Seidenberg, balanced literacy allows educators to defuse the reading wars while not making specific recommendations for change.
+He goes on to say that, in his opinion, the high number of struggling readers in the United States is the result of how teachers are taught to teach reading.
 He also says that struggling readers should not be encouraged to skip a challenging word, nor rely on pictures or semantic and syntactic cues to "guess at" a challenging word.
 Instead, they should use evidence-based decoding methods such as systematic phonics.